 Forbearance is a temporary allowance where a borrower makes no payments or makes lower payments to avoid delinquency and default.
-Borrowers should only use a forbearance if they are ineligible for a deferment or have exhausted their deferment eligibilty.
+Borrowers should only use a forbearance if they are ineligible for a deferment or have exhausted their deferment eligibility.
 During a forbearance, interest accrues and capitalizes on all loans (subsidized and unsubsidized).
 Capitalization of the interest can occur at the end of a forbearance period, but it may also happen quarterly depending on the lender's policies.
-The duration of a forbearance can range from six to twelve months.
+The duration of forbearance can range from six to twelve months.

 There are two categories of forbearances; discretionary and mandatory.
 With a discretionary forbearance, the borrower must be experiencing financial hardship.
 The borrower must receive authorization from the lender or the loan servicer.
 For a mandatory forbearance, the lender must grant forbearance to certain borrowers.
 Who qualifies for mandatory forbearances?